 194. Link Profile with Highest Number of Low-Quality Links

-Links which are derived from sources of black hat SEO like blog comments and forum profiles are low quality links.
+Links that are derived from sources of black hat SEO like blog comments and forum profiles are low-quality links.
 This is a sign of gaming the system and can have a negative effect on ranking.

 195. Linking Domain Relevancy